kobus-v-schoor/dotgit/README.md

   or dotgit on it
 * No external dependencies apart from git allowing you to install and use dotgit easily in any environment that supports Python
+* Encryption using GnuPG supported to allow you to store sensitive dotfiles

 ## Usage example